Open City Docs

 Celebrating the art of non-fiction, Open City Documentary Festival creates an open space in London to nurture and champion the art of creative documentary and non-fiction filmmakers.
 We aim to challenge and expand the idea of documentary in all its forms.
 We provide a platform for emerging talent as well as established masters working within the documentary form.

-The eighth edition of the festival will take place between 4th – 9th September 2018.
-Submissions for the 2018 festival are now closed.
+The eighth edition of the festival will take place between 4th – 10th September 2019.
+Submissions for the 2019 festival are now open.

 WHAT IS OPEN CITY DOCS SCHOOL?

-Since 2008, Open City Docs School has been running short courses covering documentary from all angles; from film theory lectures, practical camera training, film editing and workshops with award-winning documentarians.
+Since 2008, Open City Docs School has been running short courses covering documentary in various forms, covering filmmaking, audio and VR; as well as film theory lectures, practical camera training, film editing and workshops with award-winning documentarians.

 Additionally, Open City Docs School delivers a range of practical filmmaking modules at Undergraduate and Masters level for UCL students.